Getting Sorted with Sequence Queue

 1. Creating mini-sequences: Sort small groups of consecutive numbers into separate queues

-2. Strategic merging: Combine queues in specific orders to maintain overall sequence integrity
+2. Strategic merging: Combine smaller sequences in specific order to maintain overall sequence integrity

 3. Buffer management: Use additional queues to hold elements during merge operations